Root-DE/Applied-Cybersecurity-Django/README.md

 - 🗃 **Software bill-of-material (SBOM)** of all dependencies
 - 🔥 Up-to-date **vulnerability scan** based on the generated SBOM
-- 🔏 **Signed attestation** (verifyable artifacts)
+- 🔏 **Signed attestation** (verifiable artifacts)

-A custom Github action integrated into the build pipeline of an image repository generates above artifacts and notifies a django-based application which collects the artifacts and stores them centrally.
-The information is visualized within a dashboard enabling an organisations security team to keep track over the organisations images, their dependencies and found vulnerabilities.
+A custom GitHub action integrated into the build pipeline of an image repository generates above artifacts and notifies a Django-based application which collects the artifacts and stores them centrally.
+The information is visualized within a dashboard enabling an organizations security team to keep track over the organizations images, their dependencies and found vulnerabilities.
 To enhance supply chain security, signed provenance is generated within an attestation file in alignment with the SLSA framework.

 <p align="center">
     <img src="./docs/tool_screenshots.jpg" height="550px">